-We have hundreds of scholarships available, but Lincoln options like Tihi Kahuraki, Future Leader and Sports Scholarships open in May and close in August.
+We have hundreds of scholarships available, including our Tihi Kahuraki, Future Leader and Sport Scholarships, which open in May and close in August.
 You can check them all out on our website, see if you meet the criteria, and find out all the closing dates.